 - a summary of local institutional engagement and support for the organizers, and contingency plans in case of problems

-options for accommodation, including provisional costs and especial attention to low-cost student housing
+- options for accommodation, including provisional costs and special attention to low-cost student housing

 - a provisional budget, with an estimated registration fee

 - options for payment (credit card, foreign currency, etc.) by participants